benjamincrozat/legacy-blog/posts/3-how-to-clear-cache-laravel.md

 **To clear every existing cache in Laravel, use the `php artisan optimize:clear` command.**

-But if you want to understand what you're doing, we need to talk more deeply about all the kind of caches there are in Laravel.
+If you want to dig deeper, we need to talk about all the kind of caches there are in Laravel.

 ## Clear the application cache